 Mental Resilience: The Art Of Getting Back Up

 We all know someone like that – they are the people in our lives who have seen hardship and trouble, emotional pain and deep loss.
 Yet they get through it, without retaining bitterness or anger, and today they are still standing, inspiring us to keep going too.
-Resilient individuals are able to rise above their situation and can place what has happened in perspective; they have the capacity to not take the situation personally, and to eventually find a solution.
+Resilient individuals can rise above their situation and can place what has happened in perspective; they have the capacity to not take the situation personally and to eventually find a solution.

 At some point in life, everyone experiences some form of trauma, setback or adversity.
 When this happens, there are four general responses: fight, flight, freeze or submit.
-Having mental resilience doesn’t mean you react differently to adversity; it simply means that afterwards you are able to better manage your emotions, and therefore deal with challenges more effectively – in the way you think, act and feel.
+Having mental resilience doesn’t mean you react differently to adversity; it simply means that afterward you can better manage your emotions, and therefore deal with challenges more effectively – in the way you think, act and feel.

 “No one is immune to things happening that create internal feelings of overwhelm.
 The secret is to get up, regroup, ground yourself and keep going,” says Davis-Shulman.

 NEED MORE EXPLANATION?
 TRY THIS

 Where does mental resilience start?